 This is a mock-up of how the life-sized photos will look within the platform space.

-You can find out what the finished exhibition looks like at The Hackney Museum in May 2018.
+You can find out what the finished exhibition looks like at The Hackney Museum May 2018 - January 2019.